softsky/softsky.company/README.md

 Tasks are mostly based on the `angular-cli` tool.
 Use `ng help` to get more help or go check out the [Angular-CLI README](https://github.com/angular/angular-cli).

-## Code formatting

-All `.ts`, `.js` & `.scss` files in this project are formatted automatically using [Prettier](https://prettier.io), and enforced via the `test:ci` script.

-A pre-commit git hook has been configured on this project to automatically format staged files, using (pretty-quick)[https://github.com/azz/pretty-quick], so you don't have to care for it.

-You can also force code formatting by running the command `npm run prettier`.

 # What's in the box

 The app template is based on [HTML5](http://whatwg.org/html), [TypeScript](http://www.typescriptlang.org) and